rpappu/IoTCaps/PITCHME.md

 6. Security
 6. Analytics

-Note: Sensing and Power are also core capabilities.
-I choose to omit them here because they are very domain-specific.
+_Sensing and Power are also core capabilities.
+I choose to omit them here because they are very domain-specific._
 ---
 ### Communication